David N. Donihue: Early years

 Donihue was born in rural Eastern Washington, raised in Auburn, Washington.
 He started writing plays that were performed for 45 cents in his back yard and local parks when he was as young as seven.
-His first film was made when he was eleven, utilizing a rented video camera and two borrowed VCR's with stereo cables.
+His first film was made when he was eleven, utilizing a rented video camera and two borrowed VCRs with stereo cables.
 His father was a pastor.
 His mother, Anita Corrine Donihue, was a special education teacher who later became a well known Christian Devotional author.

 By his mid teens, Donihue was writing feature length plays.
 During these years, Donihue began to work graveyard shifts at a local college radio station, KGRG-FM, as an overnight DJ.

 There, he became obsessed with experimental music and film, and directed a series of student films.
 These included Anthony's Apocalypse and Inside Anthony's World.

 During this era, at age 18, he wrote Hold My Hand & Tell Me I'm Not Insane, a comedy-drama about a young playwright whose scripts follow his life, yet later dictate it.
 The play was produced in Seattle with its premiere at the Scottish Rite Hall on Capitol Hill.

-During his early twenties, Donihue wrote, directed, acted in and produced several independent plays within the northwest including Hey Baby Do Ya Wanna Come Back To My Place and Justify My Existence, and another pop psychology comedy Brain Aches And The Quest For Redemption Of A Telephone Psychic as well as the forty-minute short film Love Me Tender, Pay Me Well.
+During his early twenties, Donihue wrote, directed, acted in and produced several independent plays within the northwest including Hey Baby Do Ya Wanna Come Back To My Place and Justify My Existence, and another pop psychology comedy Brain Aches And The Quest For Redemption Of A Telephone Psychic as well as the forty-minute Short film Love Me Tender, Pay Me Well.

 In 1999 Donihue began performing under the stage name Punko and released an indie album titled The Day Bob Went Electric.